Welcome to the Department of Business!

 The Department of Business (DOB) provides a comprehensive business education and experience to undergraduate students.
 The DOB prepares students with the knowledge and skills to successfully pursue challenging careers, graduate studies, and other post-graduate endeavors.
 The department has a strong commitment to bilingual education using American Sign Language (ASL) and English.
 The DOB emphasizes excellence in teaching, learning, and assessment through the integrated use of technology; critical thinking and analysis; a national and international perspective; and practical hands-on learning opportunities both in and outside of the classroom.

 The Department of Business at Gallaudet provides undergraduate programs for deaf and hard of hearing students in the fields of Business Administration and Accounting.
-In addition, for students who are interested in studying computer technologies, the University offers a new program in Information Technology, which is jointly supported by the Business and Mathematics Departments.

 The Business Administration program will prepare students for entry-level management positions in either the private or public sector.
 In this major, students will study a broad spectrum of topics rather than focusing on a narrow specialization.
 Students will take a sequence of courses that cover all of the business fields: accounting, finance, management, marketing, business law, and strategy and policy.
 Students will learn how the different areas of a business function together, and how to make all these areas run together as smoothly as possible.
 Students will delve into issues such as diversity, ethics, politics, and other dynamics that play a role in every work environment.